Kristin Dahl • September 22, 2025

 Q: Does this affect other visa types (e.g., TN, EB-3, Green Card)?

-A: No. The proclamation only applies to the H-1B program at this time.
+A: No. The proclamation applies only to H-1B visas.

 Q: Who pays the $100,000 fee?